ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/data-update-transactions/index.md

 _"What row do you mean exactly by this data item you are passing?"_

-There are two approaches you can take: 1) Providing Row Keys, or 2) Using Object References.
+There are two approaches you can take: 1) Providing Row IDs, or 2) Using Object References.

-- ### Providing Row Keys (Faster)
+- ### Providing Row IDs (Faster)

   If you are providing [Row IDs](/row-ids/) using the grid callback `getRowId()` then the grid will match data provided in the transaction with data in the grid using the key.